 - Provides world-level research in photonics, biophotonics, and nanoelectronics, including spintronics and polaritonics;

 - Provides strong interdisciplinary collaboration in different fields, spanning physics, material sciences, mathematics, and chemistry;

 - Develops industry immersion, entrepreneurship and innovation initiatives;

 - Expands an educational environment in strong collaboration with Russian and foreign partners;

 - Renowned faculty with international experience and collaborations;

 | Application dates

 No tuition fee for applicants who pass the selection process

-Master of Science in Applied Mathematics and Physics
+Master of Science in Photonics and Quantum Materials

 |Language of instruction